Hope

 But healing begins when we gently create room for it.
 Trauma may dim someone’s ability to dream or plan for the future, but ministry can reignite that light.

 A trauma-informed faith community doesn’t rush people past grief—but it also doesn’t leave them stuck in despair.
-It says:
+Hope says:

 Hope is a skill, a mindset, and a spiritual act.
 When leaders model it, teach it, and embody it, they give others permission to imagine a future that isn’t ruled by their past.